 A simple solution for Tredo is to just turn it off.
 You must have administrator permission to do so.
 All processes complete in the command window only and nothing more, make sure you have the right command-line query otherwise you may break something.

 After disabling it, you may experience problems while opening some websites.
 I will show you how.

-1. Open Search Bar and type “CMD” and open is as Administrator.
+- Open Search Bar and type “CMD” and open it as Administrator.